 “So when I was born, she called me Hillary and she always told me, ‘It’s because of

 For her part, Mrs. Clinton confessed that her mother, Dorothy Rodham, had read an article about the intrepid Edmund Hillary, a one-time beekeeper who had taken to mountain climbing, when she was pregnant with her daughter in 1947 and liked the name.

-Clinton said her mother, Dorothy Rodham, “had read an article about the intrepid Edmund Hillary, a one-time beekeeper who had taken to mountain climbing, when she was pregnant in 1947 and liked the name.”
-Although it is true that Edmund Hillary did not perform the feat that made him a household name throughout the English-speaking world until 1953 (by which time Hillary Rodham was already six years old), it is not true, as many skeptics have asserted, that Edmund Hillary was nothing more than an obscure Auckland beekeeper until then.
-Even before World War II he was already a serious mountain climber who boasted to a friend that "some day I’m going to climb Everest," and by 1947 he was honing the necessary skills on the peaks of the Southern Alps.
-It's certainly possible young Edmund was profiled in some periodical as far back in 1947.
+1) Hillary Clinton said her mother, Dorothy Rodham, “had read an article about the intrepid Edmund Hillary, a one-time beekeeper who had taken to mountain climbing, when she was pregnant in 1947 and liked the name.”
+Although it is true that Edmund Hillary did not perform the feat that made him famous throughout the English-speaking world until 1953 (by which time Hillary Rodham was already six years old), it is not true, as many skeptics have asserted, that Edmund Hillary was nothing more than an obscure Auckland beekeeper until then.
+Even before

-We opined back in 2003 that Hillary Clinton’s claim about being Edmund Hillary’s namesake might not have been completely false since she didn’t say she was actually named for the mountain climber, but rather that her mother told her she was named for him
+We opined when we first published this article back in 2003 that Hillary Clinton’s claim about being Edmund Hillary’s namesake might not have been completely false in the sense that she didn’t say she was actually named for the mountain climber, but rather that her mother told her she was named for

-As we noted back in 2003, this story was likely a little white lie concocted for a special occasion back in 1995, and even if it really was a “sweet family story” Dorothy Rodham told her daughter Hillary many years ago, the latter has almost certainly known for quite a long time that it was just a story.
+As we noted in 2003, this tale was likely a little white lie concocted to curry favor with the public for a special occasion back in 1995, and even if it really was a “sweet family story” Dorothy Rodham told had her daughter Hillary many years earlier, the latter had almost certainly known for quite a long time that it was just a story.